Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 7. Next, head over to the `hardhat.confog.js` file in the root folder and replace the hardhat config. code there with the Celo configuration code here.

-8. Replace the solidity version specified at the buttom of the `hardhat.config.js` file with the same version of solidity specified in you contracts.
+8. Replace the solidity version specified at the bottom of the `hardhat.config.js` file with the same version of solidity specified in your contracts.

 9. Run the command `npm i dotenv` to download the `dotenv` dependency, and create a new file in the root folder `.env`.

 10. Create a variable name `MNEMONIC` inside the dotenv file and add your intended wallet **MNEMONICs** as the value.

 Note: ***Your Wallet's MNEMONICs is simple the recovery phrase used in creating your wallet.
-Still not clear on what your MNEMONICs is?
+Still not clear on what your MNEMONICs are?
 Here's a quick read.
-Make sure to verify that thae `.env` file is added to your `.gitignore` file if you'll be pushing to any version contral***.
+Make sure to verify that the `.env` file is added to your `.gitignore` file if you'll be pushing to any version control***.

 11. Finally, run the Following Command to deploy the two contracts: